yuruto-free/django-rest-framework/django/README.md

 Please remember the tree-step guid to making model changes:

 1. Change your models (in models.py).
-1. Run `python manage.py makemigrations app-name` to create migrations for those changes in your application.
+1. Run `python manage.py makemigrations app-name` to create migrations for those changes in your application, where `app-name` is a Django's application name.
 1. Run `python manage.py migrate` to apply those changes to the database.

 ## Create superuser account